-Nowhere in this recorded quote is it specified that those who commit suicide enter the telestial kingdom.
-In fact, the final destination of those who commit suicide is left ambiguous.
+Nowhere in this recorded quote is it specified that those who die by suicide enter the telestial kingdom.
+In fact, the final destination of those who die by suicide is left ambiguous.

 However, we do know that those who go to the telestial kingdom "received not the gospel of Christ, neither the testimony of Jesus" (D&C 76:82).

 While it is a sin to kill and "do anything like unto it" (D&C 59:6), as the Church's Handbook 2 states, ". . . a person who commits suicide may not be responsible for his or her acts.
 Only God can judge such a matter."

 We have no idea where those who die by suicide will reside in the eternities.
 But we do know that, as with all of us, the final judgment is God's.